 We are genuinely committed to protecting your privacy.
-This policy therefore outlines the way in which Bankruptcy Advisory Centre (“BAC”) collects, manages, uses and discloses personal information.
+Therefore, this policy outlines how the Bankruptcy Advisory Centre (“BAC”) collects, manages, uses, and discloses personal information.

 Information about us